openjs-foundation/cross-project-council/GOVERNANCE.md

 > up to two (2) Voting members may be nominated by the non-impact projects based on a process set by the CPC.

-These members will be elected as follows:
+These members will be elected for a term of 1 year as follows:

 * Once a year an issue will be opened in the CPC repo announcing that the period for nominations is open.